pghalliday/scp1/README.md

 Note that although effort has been made to handle error conditions, this is still a basic implementation of all the functionality I needed at the time.
 It is not a full implementation of the SCP protocol and in fact can only be used for sending and receiving single files without support for file times.

-(It's also a bit of an experiment in observables and generator functions so excuse the coding style and lack of tests - sorry!)
+(It's also a bit of an experiment in observables and generator functions so please excuse the coding style and lack of tests - sorry!)

+Pull requests are welcome as always :)

 # Usage